Typhoon Noru: Meteorological history

 Now tracking westward over Central Luzon, Noru weakened further as it interacted with land and the rugged terrain of the Sierra Madre mountain range; the eye of the system later disappeared from multispectral satellite imaging.
 Noru emerged over the coastal waters of Zambales at 05:00 PHT, September 26 (21:00 UTC, September 25) as a Category 2-equivalent typhoon.
 As the typhoon re-entered the South China Sea, it was met with a neutral environment for development, but was able to re-consolidate and form a 17 nmi eye.
 Noru left the PAR at 20:00 PHT (12:00 UTC) and subsequently the PAGASA ceased issuing bulletins for the typhoon.
-Returning to favorable conditions over the South China Sea, Noru re-intensified to a Category 4-equivalent typhoon on September 27, reaching 10-minute maximum sustained winds of 85 kn.
+Returning to favorable conditions over the South China Sea, Noru re-intensified to a Category 4-equivalent super typhoon on September 27, reaching 10-minute maximum sustained winds of 85 kn.
 Interaction with the land on the Vietnam coast and easterly wind shear slightly weakened the typhoon prior to landfall.
 At 21:00 UTC, the cyclone made landfall just south of Da Nang, Vietnam; the JTWC released its final warning on the storm shortly after.
 Noru rapidly weakened as it moved westward and further inland, weakening to a tropical storm by 06:00 UTC, September 28.
 The JMA downgraded the storm to a tropical depression later that same day, and ceased advisories for the storm.
 The storm tracked further westward as a tropical depression and dissipated on September 30, 06:00 UTC.